-Required Fiel d Courses:

 AGEC 671 Fundamentals in Agribusiness and Managerial Economics

-AGEC 695 Frontiers in Agribusiness and Managerial Economics
+AGEC 695 [] Frontiers in Agribusiness and Managerial Economics

 AGEC 672 Fundamentals in Applied Market Analysis

-Subtotal in Fie eld Area
+Subtotal in Fie ld Area

 Field Courses

 SCMT 688 Doctoral Seminar

-Subtotal in Fie eld Elective Area 6 Credits
+Subtotal in Fie Id Elective Area 6 Credits

-Total Field Re equirement15 Credits
+Total Field Re quirement15 Credits

-This course will be taught under the direction of the Chair of the student's graduate advisory committee.
-The Chair of the student's advisory committee can take an active role in teaching this class, allow students to take parts of AGEC 676 Frontiers in Applied Market Analysis, allow students to take directed readings from selected faculty, or any combinations of these alternatives.
-The Chair of the student's advisory committee may also allow the student to substitute AGEC 676 for AGEC 695.
-When the course is taught as an AGEC 695 course, the student will enroll in a section opened for the Chair of the student's advisory committee.
+advisory con in teaching Market Anal combination also allow th as an AGEC student's ad will be taught under the direction of the Chair of the student's graduate mittee.
+The Chair of the student's advisory committee can take an active role this class, allow students to take parts of AGEC 676 Frontiers in Applied lysis, allow students to take directed readings from selected faculty, or any to of these alternatives.
+The Chair of the student's advisory committee may the student to substitute AGEC 676 for AGEC 695.
+When the course is taught C 695 course, the student will enroll in a section opened for the Chair of the visory committee.
+Se Requirements

-Total Minimum Cour se Requirements45 Credits

 Research

 SCMT 690 Theory of Research in Information and Operations Management

 AGEC 691 Research

-Total Research Credi t
+Total Research Credit Additional hours of coursework can replace research hours.

 Total Credits